 Equines come to the Rainier Equine Hoof Recovery Center to be treated for hoof ailments caused by neglect, incorrect trimming and shoes.
 Horses who have suffered from chronic laminitis and abscesses find relief when their hooves start treatment using correct hoof trimming practices, as well as improvements in diet and environment.

 Some of our horses come to us as serious starvation and neglect cases.
-We haul them to our facility and rehab and place them into foster care - or they become permanent residents and their hooves become training tools for those interested in learning natural hoof care during our trimming clinics, as well as therapy horses for kids and adults.
+We haul them to our facility and rehab and place them into foster care - or they become permanent residents while their hooves become training tools for those interested in learning natural hoof care during our trimming clinics, as well as therapy horses for kids and adults.
 We are currently supporting 30 equines.

 Please take a moment to browse our site and meet our equine residents.
 We are working on articles to help educate horse owners about issues that affect their horse's hooves from time to time as well as a new ebook, companion to our How to Trim DVD.